Terry McLaurin Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- McLaurin is averaging 76.4 receiving yards per game in five career matchups against the Giants, 15.9 more than his receiving yards prop bet over/under for Sunday's game (60.5).
+- McLaurin has averaged 76.4 receiving yards per game over his five career matchups against the Giants, 14.9 more than his over/under in Sunday's game.

 - McLaurin, in five matchups, had a touchdown catch twice.
 But he did not have multiple TDs in either of those games.

-- The 245.3 passing yards the Giants give up per game makes them the NFL's 15th-ranked pass defense this season.

-- The Giants have given up 27 passing TDs this year (1.7 per game), ranking them 21st among NFL defenses.
+- The Giants have surrendered 27 touchdowns through the air (1.7 per game).
+They are 21st in the NFL in that category.

 Recent Performances